armin-reichert/pacman/README.md

 ## Graph based path finding

 The original Pac-Man game did not use any graph based path finding, the *headFor* behavior was used all over the place.
-To demonstrate how graph based path finding can be used, the *frightened* behavior is implemented differenty than in the original game: a frightened ghost choses a "safe" corner by computing the shortest path to each corner and selecting the one with the largest distance to Pac-Man's current position.
+To demonstrate how graph based path finding can be used, the *frightened* behavior can be toggled at runtime (key 'f') between the original random flight mode and the follwoing alternative flight behavior: a frightened ghost choses a "safe" corner by computing the shortest path to each corner and selecting the one with the largest distance to Pac-Man's current position.
 The distance of a path from Pac-Man's position is defined as the minimum distance of any tile on the path from Pac-Man's position.

 Shortest paths in the maze graph can be computed with the method *Maze.findPath(Tile source, Tile target)*.
 This method runs an [A* search](http://theory.stanford.edu/~amitp/GameProgramming/AStarComparison.html)